nycforge/nycforge.github.io/_includes/markdown/intro.md

 <h3 class="btwnParHeader">Take the first steps to understand the world of Minecraft</h3>

 <!-- Considering that steep learning curves can greatly weigh in on parents' willingness to learn about Minecraft tech, ... -->

+dad > Some set out to improve their Minecraft setup, but are discouraed by the multitude of options or the unfamiliar terminology.
+We've built this site to explain, to simplify, and to guide.

 Minecraft's steep learning curve can easily deter parents from becoming more invested in attaining a proper setup.
 We strongly suggest exploring this site to better determine your Minecraft needs at home.